martinvanbuuren/seafile-admin-docs/manual/deploy/deploy_with_apache.md

 Install and enable apache modules

-On Ubuntu you can use:
+On Ubuntu/Debian you can use:

 ```bash
 sudo a2enmod rewrite